Timeline of the gender pay gap in sports: 2010s

 2017 – The US Women's National Hockey Team threatened to boycott the World Championship over a wage dispute with US Hockey.
 About a week later, the US Women's National Hockey Team agreed to a four-year deal with US Hockey, which guaranteed fair pay and the same benefits that the US Men's National Hockey Team receives.

+2017 – Members of the Republic of Ireland National Women's football team threaten to go on strike over the lack of financial remuneration for players on international duty and access to adequate facilities.

 2018 – No women were listed in Forbes 100 highest paid athletes.

+2018 – New Zealand's men and women national football teams receive equal pay and working conditions under a new collective bargaining agreement.

 2018 – World Surf League announced that it would provide equal prize money to the male and female athletes in all of their events, starting in 2019.

 2018 – Women's National Basketball Players Association opted out of their collective bargaining agreement.

 2018 – On International Women's Day, the International Olympic Committee announced their proposal of the Gender Equality Review Project, which outlined 25 recommendations to achieve gender equality in sports.
 Three of them were related to funding.

 2019 – Equal Employment Opportunity Commission allowed members of the US Women's Soccer Team to sue since no progress had been made with the US Soccer Federation.

 2019 – On International Women's Day, 28 members of the US Women's Soccer Team filed a lawsuit against the US Soccer Federation stating that the players faced gender-based discrimination in almost every aspect of their employment.

 2020s

 2020 – WNBA players received a 53% raise, paid maternity leave and fertility benefits, and improved travel conditions.

+2020 – The FA confirms that the England women's and men's national football teams receive the same pay.

+2020 – Brazilian Football Confederation announced that men and women will be paid the same amount for representing the national team.

+2021 – An equal pay deal with the FAI means players of the Republic of Ireland Women's football team will receive the same pay as players of the Republic of Ireland Men's football team.

+2022 – The U.S. Soccer Federation agreed to an equal pay deal with both the women’s and men's national soccer team.

+2023 – An equal pay deal with the FAW means players of the Wales Women's football team will receive the same pay as players of the Wales Men's football team.